jacobemcken/jacobemcken.github.io/_posts/2016-10-08-stable-software.md

 the code into smaller pieces".

-But I was missing the direct link between my gut feeling and how it would translate into "stable software" until I saw a tweet which brought the things together:
+But I was missing the direct link between my gut feeling and how it would translate into "stable software" until I saw a tweet that brought the things together:

 Source [@frankvilhelmsen][1]